5

 Rapport-based interrogation

-Sisco has also developed what she calls a ‘rapport-based, non-accusatory, strategic interviewing method’ which she uses in corporate training and while teaching strategy to Virginia law enforcement officers, Navy Special Forces, NASA, and US border patrol security.
+Sisco has also developed what she calls a ‘rapport-based, non-accusatory, strategic interviewing method’ which she uses in corporate training and while teaching strategy to Virginia law enforcement officers, Navy Special Forces, Nasa, and US border patrol security.

 Lena Sisco’s Lie Detection Test: Four Questions in Search of the Truth